fedefloris/Lem-in/README.md

-# Lem_in - 42Born2Code
+# Lem-in - 42Born2Code

-## What is Lem_in?
+## What is Lem-in?
-Lem_in is an algorithmic 42 project focused on pathfinding algorithms.
+Lem-in is an algorithmic 42 project focused on pathfinding algorithms.

 The goal is moving *n* ants from start node to the end node in a graph.